 Upon completion of one or more courses how do students get verification of their CE credits?

 Duke Continuing Studies will issue a downloadable certificate of completion when a student completes the course they are enrolled in.
-The certificate will state the SHRM PDCs earned and can be used as proof of completion when submitting paperwork to SHRM for recertification.
+The certificate will state either the SHRM or HRCI credits earned and can be used as proof of completion when submitting paperwork to SHRM or HRCI for recertification.
 The student, not Duke Continuing Studies, is responsible for submitting CE credits/PDCs to either organization.

 Will the Duke Continuing Studies staff assist me in finding a position?